mwojnars/hypertag/docs/index.md

 html = HyperHTML().render(script)
 print(html)
 ```
-The following result of `script` rendering will be printed:
+The `script` above will be rendered to:

 ```html
 <ul>